muathendirangu/ads/README.md

 # address-balance
 A web server to fetch address balances either via an address or an ENS(Ethereum Name Service) domain name.

-# You can test application in the following ways
+## You can test application in the following ways
    1. Running locally and testing vial curl.
-   2. Import postman.json to directly to postman(contained in the root folder of the repo).
+   2. Import API collection json file(postman.json) to directly to postman.
-   3. There is also an openapi.yaml file that can be imported too other HTTP clients like Insomnia by making HTTP requests to the API endpoints described in the OpenAPI specification.
+            1. The file is in the root folder
+            2. Once the collection is successfully imported, you can test the API using the collection in Postman.
+            3. Just replace the `{{url}}` bit with `https://address-balance-production.up.railway.app` to point to the server hosted on Railway.

-## Running locally and testing via curl
+## 1. Running locally and testing via curl

 To get started: